jlevy/lft/lft.md

     learn more quickly in the process of exploring solutions.
     Engineering is exploration.
     And exploration is directly powered by learning.
-    This is the real reason for the classic startup advice to ship fast and iterate.[^leanstartup]
+    This is the real reason for the classic startup advice to ship fast and iterate.

 [^infravsllm]: Another way to think of this: LLM training is generally not the most
     efficient way to design infrastructure, because essential information (such as the